-1. Moonflower (Ipomoea alba) – Moon flower is of tropical original and in most places is grown as an annual vine (note that it is listed as a perennial in the Southwestern United States).
+1. Moonflower (Ipomoea alba) – Moon flower is of tropical original and in most places is grown as an annual vine (note that it's listed as a perennial in the Southwestern United States).

 2. White summer snapdragons such as Angelonia 'Serena White' – This variety of Angelonia forms a mounding plant that grows to about a foot tall, is covered in white flowers and stays in bloom all summer.

-White New Guinea impatiens will produce large switches of white flowers during the summer.
-(Photo: Zed66/flickr)
+White New Guinea impatiens produce large switches of white flowers during the summer.
+(Photo: Zed66/Flickr)